-How much is teeth whitening in Richmond, and Sugar Land, TX?
+How much is teeth whitening in Richmond, TX?

-The average cost of teeth whitening in these three areas is $400.
+The average cost of teeth whitening in Richmond, TX is $400.
 Prices may vary based on your treating dentist, and by how many shades lighter you want your teeth to get.
 Below are some common prices you will see in Richmond, TX in regards to professional teeth whitening services.

 Does Dental Insurance Cover Teeth Whitening?

 Dental insurance plans normally do not cover dental whitening sessions.
 We will check with your carrier to make sure that this is the case during your consultation appointment.